taran1610/trademate/README.md

 ### Configuration

-1. **Set up Anthropic API Key**:
+1. **Set up Anthropic API Key** (Server-Side):
-   - Go to [Anthropic Console](https://console.anthropic.com/) to get your API key
-   - Navigate to Settings in the app
+   - See [SETUP.md](./SETUP.md) for detailed instructions
+   - API key is stored as an environment variable (never in browser)
+   - For Vercel/Netlify: Add `ANTHROPIC_API_KEY` in platform settings
-   - Enter your API key and save
+   - For local dev: Create `.env.local` with your API key

 2. **Configure Email** (Optional):
-   - Go to Settings
+   - Go to Settings in the app
    - Enter your email address for trade log emails

 ## Usage